fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 It links dynamically by default, a dynamic linker (aka interpreter) is used to resolve the final dependencies on dynamic libraries when the executable is loaded into memory to run.

-[Previously](./symbol-resolution-relocation.md), we've gone through the basic concepts of static linking - symbol resolution and relocation.
+Previously, we've gone through the basic concepts of [static linking](./symbol-resolution-relocation.md) and [dynamic linking](./dynamic-linking.md).
 In this article I'll have a look at how the shared dynamic symbol such as `puts` is designated at link time in the DYN PIE ELF.

 <!-- more -->